ringbuffer-org/computer_music_basics/website/posts/Intro/a-brief-history.rst

 ----------------------------

 First experiments on digital sound creation took place 1951 in  Australia, on the  `CSIRAC <https://cis.unimelb.edu.au/about/csirac/music/music.html>`_ computer system.

-Besides from these experiments, digital sound synthesis dates back to the first experiments of Max Mathews at Bell Labs in the mid 1950s.
+Besides from these experiments, the development of digital sound synthesis dates back to the first experiments of Max Mathews at Bell Labs in the mid 1950s.
 Mathews created the MUSIC I programming language for generating musical sounds through synthesis of a single triangular  waveform on an IBM 704.
 *The Silver Scale*, realized by psychologist Newman Guttman in 1957, is one of the first ever digitally synthesized piece of music (Roads, 1980).